syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Stacked-Headers.md

 ## Removing child columns

-Similarly, you can remove the child columns from a particular stacked header row directly using the following code snippet.
+Similarly, you can remove the child columns from a particular stacked header row directly.

 {% tabs %}
 {% highlight c# %}